 Tackling issues of racial injustice, child poverty, gang violence and knife crime, this powerful coming-of-age novel was inspired by my fifteen years of teaching teenage boys at a comprehensive school in inner-city London.
 The novel is dedicated to the memory of my former student, Mahad Ali, who was brutally murdered in 2017 at the age of 18.

-It will be published by HopeRoad in June 2021.
+It was published by HopeRoad in September 2021.
 HopeRoad’s founder, Rosemarie Hudson, said: ‘Nicola is a fantastic new talent, and I’m so proud that HopeRoad will be publishing her debut.
 Her writing is gritty and gripping but full of compassion, and from the very first page I felt completely invested in Donny’s story.
 I’m really looking forward to bringing 29 Locks to readers, and to publishing many more stories from Nicola.’

 School & Library Talks, Workshops and Events

-I’d love to hear from librarians and teachers wanting to plan a talk, event or creative writing workshop.
-I have 23 years experience working in secondary schools as an English teacher, subject leader and Head of PSHE.
+I love hearing from librarians, teachers and book group organisers wanting to plan a talk, event or creative writing/drama workshop.
+I have 24 years experience working in secondary schools as an English teacher, subject leader and Head of PSHE.
 I currently work as a Schools Liaison Officer and teach at Minority Matters, an educational charity supporting disadvantaged young people in Islington.

 Keep up to date with Nicola